DanielPNewman/DanielPNewman.github.io/principles.md

 - **Know your strengths and use them often.
 Know your weaknesses and partner with others who have complementary strengths.**

 	- ...and be humble/realistic about what your weaknesses are.

+***
+- **organise to have unplugged focused time to think and read inspiring things.**

+	-  usually when I take a long plane flight I come up with good ideas - this happens so often it cannot be due to chance and I think happens because the flight enforces unplugged focused time.
+So it is worth organising to have unplugged focused time

 ## Principles from Ray Dalio that resonated with me: